Teacher's Guide for Author of the Month

 Steps in an Author Study

 1. Collect a large sample of the author’s work and information about the author.
-Watch the author interview video to see where the author gets inspiration for stories.
+Watch author interview videos to see where the author gets inspiration for stories.
 Find out details about the life and writing process of the author.
-Then share the other Student Resources with your class, and invite children to compile information about the author.
+Invite students to compile information about the author.

 2. Read the books with children over the course of a few weeks.
 Talk about each individual book and encourage children to share their responses and think about the characters, settings, illustrations, and writing style.
 Write children's comments on chart paper, and revisit them as you read more books.
 After reading each book, remind children of the others they've explored and talk together about the similarities and differences among them.